huangmozhilv/gitCommands/README.md

 $ git pull 										# use this after someone else has made a change to the online repo you r working on and you want to make your local repo up to date
 ```

-### Want to remove a file frome online github repo but keep it locally
+### Want to remove a file from online github repo but keep it locally
 ``` sh
 $ git rm --cached localFileName
 # add localFileName to .gitignore file